-There shall be an amnesty during said sixty (60) day period This will afford any Fire Officer the opportunity, who may be having a problem to seek help.
+there shall be an amnesty during said sixty (60) day period.
+This will afford any Fire Officer the opportunity, who may be having a problem to seek help.

-Any Fire Officer who voluntarily identifies himself/herself as a user of illegal drugs will be directed to seek counselling and rehabilitation through the Employee Assistance Program Director outlined in this policy.
+Any Fire Officer who voluntarily identifies himself/herself as a user of illegal drugs will be directed to seek counseling and rehabilitation through the Employee Assistance Program Director outlined in this policy.

-Section 5. - Notification of Drug Screening Requirement; Applicants Notification that drug screening through urinalysis is mandatory for employment applicants will be included in all advertisements and announcements for employment positions.
-This notification will also indicate that a negative result is a condition of employment both before and during the working test period.
+Section 5 - Notification of Drug Screening Requirement; Applicants

+Notification that drug screening through urinalysis is mandatory for employment applicants will be included in all advertisements and announcements for employment positions.
+This notification will also indicate that a negative result is a condition of employment both before and during he working test period.

 All applicants for employment will be required to sign a release consenting to the sampling and testing of urine during the employment screening process.
 This release will include notification that a positive confirmation of the presence of illegal drugs in the applicant's urine will result in rejection for employment.
 An applicant who refuses to sign said release will be rejected for employment.
+An applicant who refuses to sign said release will be rejected for employment.

-Section 6. - Fire Officer Rights In circumstances where the facts are sufficient to constitute a reasonable suspicion that a Fire Officer is a user of certain controlled substances, the City shall have the right to require that a Fire Officer submit, without delay, to a urinalysis test.
+Section 6 - Fire officer Rights In circumstances where the facts are sufficient to constitute a reasonable suspicion that a Fire Officer is a user of certain controlled substances, the City shall have the right to require that a Fire Officer submit, without delay, to a urinalysis test.

-Reasonable suspicion shall be based on information of objective facts obtained by the City, and the rational inferences which may be drawn from those facts, which facts are derived from observations of that fire officer.
+Reasonable suspicion shall be based on information of objective facts obtained by the City, and the rational interferences which may be drawn from those facts, which facts are derived from observations of that first officer.
 The credibility of the sources of information, whether by tip or informant, the reliability of the facts or information, the degree or corroboration, the results of City inquiry and/or other factors shall be weighed in determining the presence or absence of reasonable suspicion.
-In any event, the determination of reasonable suspicion will not be based alone upon a third-party observation or report.
+In any event, the determination of reasonable suspicion will not be based alone upon a third-party observation of report.
 A written report setting forth reasonable suspicion shall be submitted by the observing individual(s) before he is relieved from duty, but no later than the conclusion of the next duty day.